 Project period: two years.

-Amount of grant: salary funding may cover 80–100% of a full-time annual position.
+Amount of grant: There is no maximum amount.
+Salary funding may cover 80–100% of a full-time annual position.

 Grant administrator: Södertörn University.